remcohaszing/python-audiolayer/README.rst

 This package contains a Python 3 Extension for playing audio files, reading and writing metadata and converting those files.
 For decoding files the libav_ library is used.
-Playback is handled by libsdl_.
+Playback is handled by libportaudio_.

 This is work in progress.
 The only things which are currently supported are reading and setting (not writing) metadata.
 The project website can be found at